Patteerrik/Athletic-Club/README.md

 * "Love runnig" helped with getting the favicon in place
 * [Brocode](https://www.youtube.com/watch?v=VQWu4e6agPc&list=WL&index=6&t=53s) used to create a dropdown menu
 * [Fontawesome](https://fontawesome.com/) was used for all fonts
-* [Am I responsive](https://ui.dev/amiresponsive) was used along with Google chrome devtools to see how the site look on various devices
+* [Am I responsive](https://ui.dev/amiresponsive) was used along with Google chrome devtools to see how the site looked on various devices
-* I used [W3schools](https://www.w3schools.com/), [She code](https://www.shecodes.io/), [Brocode](https://www.youtube.com/@BroCodez), [Geeks for geeks](https://www.geeksforgeeks.org/) and LMS for information on a large variety of problem solutions
+* [W3schools](https://www.w3schools.com/), [She code](https://www.shecodes.io/), [Brocode](https://www.youtube.com/@BroCodez), [Geeks for geeks](https://www.geeksforgeeks.org/) and LMS was used for information on a large variety of problem solutions
-* A big credit to Dajana Isbaner_5P_lead.
-She has been very helpful on slack
+* A big credit to
+  * My mentor Gareth McGirr
+  * Dajana Isbaner_5P_lead on slack
+  * John, Roman and Sean from Code institute